SteinGabriel/light-blog/README.md

 # Light Blog

-A blog full stack application built on Mongodb, Node.js, React and Redux.
-You can write a new article, edit or delete.
+A full-stack personal blog application built on Mongodb, Node.js, React and Redux.
+You can write a new awesome article, edit or delete it!

 ## Getting Started